mceachen/micro_magick/README.md

 A ```MicroMagick::ArgumentError``` will be raised on ```.write``` or ```.overwrite``` if ImageMagick or GraphicsMagick writes anything to stderr.

-Note also that GraphicsMagick will be used automatically, if it's in ruby's PATH, and then will fall back to ImageMagick, but you can force the library MicroMagick uses by calling ```MicroMagick.use_graphicsmagick``` or ```MicroMagick.use_imagemagick```.

 ## GraphicsMagick versus ImageMagick

 *At least in my testing, GraphicsMagick blows ImageMagick out of the water.*